3 Different Types of Hard Money Loans

 A Mezzanine Loan is a loan that is subordinate to a Primary Lender.
 It involves debt, which is paid back at the time of sale or refinance with an equity ownership piece given to the lender as a kicker or sweetener such as real estate or homes.

-These are loans which lenders typically categorize as a 2nd-lien versus the preferred 1st-lien.
+These are loans that lenders typically categorize as a 2nd-lien versus the preferred 1st-lien.
 This means that the lender is not the first person to get paid back when the borrower gets the money because the goal is to get out of debt with their previous clients, so the hard money lender may be paid last.
 This is a risk that the lender is willing to take as long as the client has the proper collateral.

 With these 3 main types of hard money lending, the hard money lending business will continue to grow in the many years to come.
-There will always be someone in need of anyone of these loans.
+There will always be someone in need of any one of these loans.